sjm00010/AWS_S3_Helper/README.md

 - **File and Folder Upload:** Upload individual files or entire folders to an S3 bucket with a progress bar.
 - **File and Folder Download:** Download individual files or folders from an S3 bucket with progress bar support.
 - **Reading Files in S3:** Reads the contents of a file in S3 without the need to download the file.
+- **Get Presigned URL for a File:** Generate a presigned URL for a file in an S3 bucket.
+This URL can be used to download the file without authentication.
 - **File and Folder Deletion:** Deletes files or folders from an S3 bucket.
 - **File and Folder Renaming:** Rename files or folders in an S3 bucket.
 - **Bucket Management:** Create, delete, and rename S3 buckets.